 The bulk ferment or “first rise” as it’s often referred to is where all the magic happens.
 The yeast in your sourdough starter feed on the food that you’ve given them (the flour and water) and produce C02 gas, which is what rises your bread.

 Bulk fermentation should be done at room temperature – so you would leave your dough on the counter for this part of the process.
 Ideally, sourdough ferments best between 24C – 28C (75F-82F).
 It will however ferment at a range of temperatures outside of this ideal – the difference is the time it takes.
+If you have an extremely hot or extremely cold home, you may want to look at a bread proofer.

 If the ambient temperature in your home is outside of these parameters – bulk fermentation will still occur, however it may occur at a different rate.
 For example, if your home is under 20C (68F) then you could leave your dough overnight on the counter for your bulk ferment (as long as you use the correct amount of starter).
 If your home is above 28C (82F), then bulk fermentation will occur quite quickly.